iptables

 -

-View chains, rules, and packet/byte counters for the filter table:
+View chains, rules, packet/byte counters and line numbers for the filter table:

 -